kenny850917/update-list/README.md

 State Management: The component uses props to manage its selected state (isSelected) and to handle user interaction via a callback function (onToggle), also stored in local storage.
 Refreshing the page will make the states of upvotes stay.

 ## Project Structure
-UpvoteContext.tsx: Provides context for managing the state of upvote lists.
-App.tsx: The entry point that combines multiple upvote lists.
-UpvotesList.tsx: Renders a list of Upvote components.
-Upvote.tsx: The main React component that renders the upvote button.
-Upvote.test.tsx: Contains the unit tests for the Upvote component using React Testing Library and Jest.
+are all located in the components folder. src/components/UpvoteContext.tsx: Provides context for managing the state of upvote lists. src/App.tsx: The entry point that combines multiple upvote lists. src/components/UpvotesList.tsx: Renders a list of Upvote components. src/components/Upvote.tsx: The main React component that renders the upvote button. src/components/Upvote.test.tsx: Contains the unit tests for the Upvote component using React Testing Library and Jest.

 ### `npm start`